microsoft/DynamicTelemetry/docs/docs/Demos.HighLevel.Overview.md

-### Addition on all four Dynamic Telemetry Processors
+### Installation Points for Dynamic Telemetry Processors

-The diagram below shows the installation of dynamic telemetry processors in four different architectural locations.
+The diagram below shows the installation of Dynamic Telemetry processors in four different architectural locations.

 1. In [process of the emitting agent](./Architecture.Components.Observer.InProcess.document.md)